Who is a Speech & Language Pathologist?

-School-based Speech Language Pathologists provide services to help children prepare for, perform, and achieve academic success and social participation in the school setting.
+School-based Speech & Language Pathologists provide services to help children prepare for, perform, perform and achieve academic success and social participation in the school setting.

-What do Speech Language Pathologists in educational settings do?
+What do Speech & Language Pathologists in the educational settings do?

 Work on teams with teachers, school personnel and parents to assess, evaluate, and provide interventions for students with communication disorders

-Help students with language disorders to improve language comprehension and production (e.g., grammar, vocabulary, and conversation, and story-telling skills.
+Help students with language disorders to improve language comprehension and production (e.g., grammar, vocabulary, conversation and story-telling skills).

 Help students with articulation and phonological disorders to learn how to say speech sounds correctly.

 Assist students with language problems, such as understanding and giving directions, answering and asking questions, understanding and using English grammar, using appropriate social language and conveying ideas to others.

 Plan and implement interventions in fluency, speech, voice and/or swallowing disorders.